maartenuni/django-tut/README.md

   manage.py file.
 This first contains settings for your website, the latter is a script to interact with your django project
 - In order to start a webserver run e.g. ```python manage.py runserver```.
 Ignore the migration related warnings for now.
 Add a portnumber to the arguments in order to run it on a separate port.
 The server is now running for development, the **runserver** command is not suitable for production.

-## start a django app for your website.
+## Start a django app for your website.
 - In the root folder run the following command, this creates the polls app, ofcourse you can specify a name of your own.
    ```shell
    $python mangage.py startapp polls